djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <h2 id="cloud-and-infrastructure" class="era-heading"><a href="#table-of-contents">Cloud and infrastructure</a></h2>

 This era saw cloud computing, mobile, big data, and the commoditization of previously specialized infrastructure.
-The following milestones are presented in roughly chronological order.

 ## [2004–2009.
 MapReduce and Hadoop make processing massive datasets accessible](#table-of-contents) {#mapreduce-2004}